 A colleague asked me recently how I got to be an admin of our Jira at work.

-He has been trying to become an admin for a while since a lot of his work is related to Jira, but the other Jira admins kept insisting that he either create a change request ticket for each and every request, or sit with them and do the work together.
+He has been trying to become an admin for a while since a lot of his work is related to Jira, but the other Jira admins kept insisting that he either create a change request ticket for every request, or sit with them and do the work together.

 All the existing admins, including me, typically respond this way to prevent a slippery slope where there are dozens of admins and no oversight over Jira management.
 We each have our own domain that the others respect, and whenever we need to change something in another admin’s domain or a shared setting we make sure to clearly communicate what we’re changing.
 This only works if there’s complete trust between the admins and if they all know each other.